-- xi. a) According to the information and explanations given to us by the management which have been relied by us, there were no frauds on or by the Company noticed or reported during the period under audit. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - xii.
+- xi. a) According to the information and explanations given to us by the management which have been relied by us, there were no frauds on or by the Company noticed or reported during the period under audit. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 as amended, with the Central Government, during the year and up to the date of this report. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - xii.
 The Company is not a Nidhi Company.
 Hence, reporting under paragraph 3(xii) of the Order is not applicable to the Company. - xiii.
-All transactions with the related parties are in compliance with sections 177 and 188 of the Companies Act, 2013 where applicable and the details of such transactions have been disclosed in the Ind AS Financial Statements as required by the applicable accounting standards. - xiv. a) In our opinion and based on our examination, the Company has an internal audit system commensurate with the size and nature of its business. - b) We have considered the internal audit reports of the company issued till date, for the period under audit. - xv.
+All transactions with the related parties are in compliance with sections 177 and 188 of the Companies Act, 2013 where applicable and the details of such transactions have been disclosed in the Ind AS Financial Statements as required by the applicable accounting standards. - xiv. a) In our opinion and based on our examination, the Company has an internal audit system commensurate with the size and nature of its business. - b) We have considered the internal audit reports of the company issued till date, for the period under audit in determining the nature, timing and extent of our audit procedures. - xv.
 The Company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 is not applicable to the Company. - xvi. a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934).
 Hence, reporting under paragraph 3(xvi) (a) of the Order is not applicable to the Company. - b) The Company has not conducted any Non-Banking Financial or Housing Finance activities.
-Hence, reporting under paragraph 3(xvi) (b) of the Order is not applicable to the Company. - c) & d) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Hence, reporting under paragraph 3(xvi) (c) & (d) of the Order is not applicable to the Company. - xvii.
+Hence, reporting under paragraph 3(xvi) (b) of the Order is not applicable to the Company. - c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Hence, reporting under paragraph 3(xvi) (c) is not applicable. - d) The Company is not a part of any group which has Core Investment Company.
+Hence, reporting under paragraph 3(xvi) (d) of the Order is not applicable to the Company. - xvii.
 The Company has not incurred any cash losses in the current financial year and in the immediately preceding financial year. - xviii.
 There has been no resignation of the statutory auditors during the year and accordingly reporting under this clause is not applicable. - xix.
 On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the Ind AS Financial Statements and further strengthened by financial support assurance provided by the Parent Company to meet its liabilities as and when they fall due and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of Balance Sheet as and when they fall due within a period of one year from the Balance Sheet date.